Susya (Israeli settlement)

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

-An Israeli settlement was established in the area of Susya between May and September 1983, on 1,800 dunams of land.
-It was expanded in late 1999 by installing 10 caravans on 4 dunams of land belonging to the Shreiteh family.
-It had a population of 737 in 2006.
-In 1985, the Susya Tourism and Education Center was established which offers tours and activities in the nearby archaeological site.
+Susya was established between May and September 1983, on 1,800 dunams of land.
+It was expanded in late 1999 by installing 10 caravans on 4 dunams of land belonging to a Palestinian family, the Shreiteh.
+In 1985, the Susya Tourism and Education Center was established which offers tours and activities in the nearby archaeological site of Susya.
 The center has a hostel and a pool.